apify/apify-docs/docs/schedules.md

 If you are planning to schedule an actor run, you need to use the actor before you can schedule any runs.
 Navigate to the actor's page in the [Apify Store](https://apify.com/store), click the **Try for free** button, then **Save & run** it with your preferred settings.

+> Your schedule's name should be 3-63 characters long.

 ### [](#from-the-apify-app) From the Apify app

 In the [Apify app](https://my.apify.com/), click on the [**Schedules**](https://my.apify.com/schedules) button in the left side menu, then click the **Create new** button.